CoppellCoders/eRecruit/README.md

 # eRecruit

-A discord bot that shows gamestats of potential esport =s recruitees.
+A discord bot that shows gamestats of potential esport recruitees.

 Made by: